amsterdamtimemachine/datasprint-toekomsttiendaagse-2025/1_audio_text/README.md

 https://hart.amsterdam/nl/page/392478/biografie-van-amsterdam

-### Pipeline

 ## Datasprint
 ### Human evaluation - annotating using LabelStudio
 #### Setting up
-1. If you do not yet have a LabelStudio account: create one at https://annotate.laagveen.nl/user/signup/
+1. Go to LabelStudio via: https://annotate.amsterdamtimemachine.nl/.
+If you do not have an account yet, ask for an invitation mail or the link with invite token.
-2. Go to LabelStudio via: https://annotate.laagveen.nl
-3. Go to the Meaningful Memories project: https://annotate.laagveen.nl/projects/3/data
+2. Go to the Meaningful Memories project: https://annotate.amsterdamtimemachine.nl/projects/3/data

 #### Picking your data
 1. Choose an interview of your liking from the [data](#data) section.
 2. Find the interview in LabelStudio in the list, or search it by using a filter:

 ![Find file](imgs/find_files.png)
 Note that files are stored with underscores instead of spaces between words, so use _ instead of spaces in the filter.
 3. Open the file by clicking the row.